 While at Interlochen, Royce was concertmaster of the World Youth Symphony Orchestra.
 With the Orchestra, he performed the world preview performance of Chris Thile’s Mandolin Concerto.
 Lassley’s quartet was also the first group to win both Interlochen chamber competitions in one summer.
 During the same year, Lassley was 1st place winner of the Anderson Concerto Competition, performing Lalo’s Symphonie Espagnole with the Hutchinson Symphony Orchestra.

-Royce is currently pursuing his Master of Music degree at the University of Miami Frost School of Music studying with Scott Flavin.
-Following his studies at the Lamont School of Music, where he studied with Yumi Hwang-Williams, Royce completed his Bachelor of Music degree at Brigham Young University, where he studied with Dr. LeeAnn Morgan.
+Royce began his undergraduate studies at the Lamont School of Music, where he studied with Yumi Hwang-Williams.
+He then studied in Vienna, Austria as a Cherrington Global Scholar with Polish concert violinist Barbara Górzyńska.
+Following a brief “educational intermission” to serve a mission trip in Germany, Royce completed his Bachelor of Music degree at Brigham Young University, where he studied with Dr. LeeAnn Morgan and Monte Belknap.